“Descend with the vision while ascending with the conduct.

 - We are inclusive.
 As long as they have a real aspiration for transformation, even people with moral and psychological problems are welcome.
 Our community has already shown itself to be an environment in which people with traumas and psychological blockages can cure themselves.
 But to support this, the community as a whole needs to be strong in its radiant compassion and balance.

-- We bring enthusiasm to our life.
+- We bring enthusiasm to life.
 Work and practice are approached not through quantity but quality, and therefore awareness, intelligence, love, and creativity are present.
 A community can risk rapid degeneration if it is focused only on quantity and a franchise-like style that ignores specificities.

 - We hold the radiance of the Heart as the only authority.
 Temporal authority, which our administrative roles provide us, flows from this knowledge, this love.
 And, love has its own ultimate authority.